Documenta: Criticism

-Documenta typically gives its artists at least two years to conceive and produce their projects, so the works are often elaborate and intellectually complex.
+documenta typically gives its artists at least two years to conceive and produce their projects, so the works are often elaborate and intellectually complex.
 However, the participants are often not publicised before the very opening of the exhibition.
 At documenta (13), the official list of artists was not released until the day the show opened.

-Documenta's decision to feature some of its shows outside of Germany, in peripheral contexts has sparked numerous critical discussions that reaches an apogee around documenta14, which partly took place in Athens, Greece, in 2017.
+documenta's decision to feature some of its shows outside of Germany, in peripheral contexts has sparked numerous critical discussions that reached an apogee around documenta14, which partly took place in Athens, Greece, in 2017.
 Various critics raised concerns about the ways in which the institution's endorsement of Athens as a place of resistance and novelty entailed a patronizing Orientalist stance, linked to new forms of tourism and the enjoyment of underdeveloped sites of "crisis".

-In 2022, Documenta was involved in three separate controversies: one revolving around the banner People's Justice (2002) by the Indonesian collective Taring Padi that contained imagery decried as antisemitic; another on the inclusion of the Palestinian collective Question of Funding in the exhibition; and, lastly, the inclusion of a 1988 Palestinian liberation movement brochure by Burhan Karkoutly titled Presence des Femmes.
+In 2022, documenta was involved in three separate controversies: one revolving around the banner People's Justice (2002) by the Indonesian collective Taring Padi that contained imagery decried as antisemitic; another on the inclusion of the Palestinian collective Question of Funding in the exhibition; and, lastly, the inclusion of a 1988 Palestinian liberation movement brochure by Burhan Karkoutly titled Presence des Femmes.
 Artist Hito Steyerl pulled her work from the exhibition in protest to the first two instances, with managing director Sabine Schormann's departure as a consequence.
-In response to the controversy spurred by Presence des Femmes, Documenta released a statement urging the artistic team to remove the drawings until they can be "appropriately contextualized"; scholars from the Archives of Women’s Struggles in Algeria stated: "[Presence des Femmes] was in solidarity by the Algerian women with the Palestinian people, in denouncing the crimes committed by the Israeli State.
+In response to the controversy spurred by Presence des Femmes, documenta released a statement urging the artistic team to remove the drawings until they can be "appropriately contextualized"; scholars from the Archives of Women’s Struggles in Algeria stated: "[Presence des Femmes] was in solidarity by the Algerian women with the Palestinian people, in denouncing the crimes committed by the Israeli State.
 We would like this document, like many other texts or artworks in the world, to be placed in its historical and political context."

-In November 2023, Documenta received the resignation letter of the remaining curators María Inés Rodríguez, Simon Njami, Gong Yan and Kathrin Rhomberg, following the resignation of Bracha L. Ettinger and Ranjit Hoskote.
+In November 2023, documenta received the resignation letter of the remaining curators María Inés Rodríguez, Simon Njami, Gong Yan and Kathrin Rhomberg, following the resignation of Bracha L. Ettinger and Ranjit Hoskote.
 The letter stated: "In the current circumstances we do not believe that there is a space in Germany for an open exchange of ideas and the development of complex and nuanced artistic approaches that documenta artists and curators deserve."

-Following the controversy, Documenta announced in November 2024 that Naomi Beckwith, Deputy Director and Chief Curator of the Solomon R. Guggenheim Museum, had been selected as the curator for the sixteenth edition.
+Following the controversy, documenta announced in November 2024 that Naomi Beckwith, Deputy Director and Chief Curator of the Solomon R. Guggenheim Museum, had been selected as the curator for the sixteenth edition.